Home » Geography » British Type Climate

 British Type Climate Distribution Map

 The temperate western margins are permanently influenced by westerly winds throughout the year.
 They are areas with high cyclonic activity typical of Britain and are therefore said to experience a British-like climate.
-From Britain, the climate belt extends to much of the lowlands of northwestern Europe, including northern and western France, Belgium, the Netherlands, Denmark, west Norway, and northwest Siberia.
-Most parts of southern Chile, Tasmania, and New Zealand enjoy a particularly southern island climate in the Southern Hemisphere.
+The climate from Britain spreads to many lowland areas in northwestern Europe, like northern and western France, Belgium, the Netherlands, Denmark, western Norway, and northwest Siberia.
+In the Southern Hemisphere, southern Chile, Tasmania, and New Zealand have a similar island climate.

 British Type of Climate